Dyron Daal: North Queensland Fury

 In August 2009, Daal made the long trip to Australia and was signed by new A-League club North Queensland Fury to a short-term injury cover deal, backed by the recommendation of North Queensland assistant coach Stewart Petrie who spent time with Daal at Ross County.
 Daal's visa was rushed through in time for him to take the field in Round 1 for North Queensland's inaugural A-League match against Sydney FC.

 Daal started alongside captain Robbie Fowler before being substituted in the 54th minute of the match which North Queensland lost 3–2.
 Appearances for the Townsville-based outfit in his initial stages with the club were mostly made from the bench, with his first goal for North Queensland against Adelaide United on 28 August 2009 with a cool finish.
 Daal became embroiled in controversy when he conceded a last minute penalty kick, having been adjudged to have handled the ball in the Adelaide penalty box.
 Robbie Fowler came out in support of Daal in the media shortly after the match.

 Daal's short-term contract with North Queensland expired after the Round 6 victory over Sydney FC.
 On 16 September 2009, coach Ian Ferguson stated his wish to retain Daal's services in Townsville.
 Daal remained in Townsville, and despite North Queensland's 23-man playing roster already being full, Daal was signed up to his second short-term injury cover deal as a replacement for Karl Dodd.

-On 24 October 2009, Daal made history by securing North Queensland's first ever home victory with a stunning left foot drive to seal a 2-1 comeback against Perth Glory.
+On 24 October 2009, Daal made history by securing North Queensland's first ever home victory with a stunning left foot drive to seal a 2–1 comeback against Perth Glory.
 Daal's effort was awarded the Solo Goal of the Week for Round 12 of the A-League.
-On the back of a string of impressive performances including a brace against Newcastle Jets, and than one week later scored a stunning winner against Melbourne Victory.
+On the back of a string of impressive performances including a brace against Newcastle Jets, and then one week later scored a stunning winner against Melbourne Victory.
 Daal was rewarded with a one-year full-time deal with North Queensland, which kept him at the club until the end of the 2010/11 A-League season.
 Due to the North Queensland Fury club folding at the end of the 2010–11 season, Daal left and signed for Hong Kong First Division League club South China.